 The commercial lawyers at Adams Wilson have hands on, practical experience in all areas of purchasing an established business.
 We’ll provide sound advice to best suit your interests as we perform all the necessary title searches, licencing checks, and negotiation of the purchase agreement.

 If you’re considering buying an existing business you can speak to or email one of our skilled commercial lawyers to discuss what you want from your acquisition.

-Please call 1300 253 203 or send an enquiry using the form to the right.
-You can also read our article on selling a business.
+Please call or send an enquiry using the form to the right.
+You may also be interested in selling a business.